Bypass navigation bar

 Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 Classes are offered in both online and on-campus formats; please check the class schedule for specific information.
 Both the associate degree and certificate include one cooperative education course in which students are involved at least 15 hours per week.

 Transportation, Distribution and Logistics, Management and Business Administration or Technology and Data Systems.

-Our Logistics Technology faculty members have not only relevant academic degrees but also real-world experience in the workplace, which makes them able to relate to the challenges you face as you seek work in your specialty.
-Our instructors work closely with you one-on-one, helping you to apply new techniques to your job and to map career-enhancement strategies.
+Logistics Technology faculty members have relevant academic degrees and experience in the workplace, so they are able to relate to the challenges you face as you seek work in your specialty.
+Our instructors work with you one-on-one, helping you to apply new techniques to your job and to map career-enhancement strategies.